kandekore/-Professional-README-Generator/README.md

 ## Description

 This application creates a README.md file based on inputs to command line
 - The Motivation for building this application was    to save developers time
-- The application was built to to save developers time
+- The application was built to streamline the GitHub experience
 - It solves the problem of having to create a file from scratch
 - Through the process of building this application I learned how to create and append files, and use for loops to ask questions that have multiple answers

 ## Usage